Student Aid Index (SAI)

 The lower your SAI, the more likely it is that you will be eligible for need-based aid, such as grants and subsidized federal loans.

-The best case senario is to get a SAI below zero, as low as -$1,500, for maximum aid eligibility.
+The best case senario is to get a SAI below zero, as low as –1,500, for maximum aid eligibility.
 Any student with a negative SAI number automatically qualify for a maximum Pell Grant award.

 The higher your SAI, the less aid you’ll get, and the more you’ll pay out-of-pocket.

-And the more likely it is that you will need to find additional sources of aid that are not based on need, such as merit scholarships, savings, unsubsidized federal loans, or private education loans.
+And the more likely it is that you will need to find additional sources of aid that are not based on need, such as merit scholarships, savings, unsubsidized federal loans, or even private education loans.

 What does an SAI of –1,500 mean?

-An SAI of -1,500 is the lowest possible SAI score.
 Any student with an SAI between negative $1,500 and $0 will be guaranteed a maximum Pell Grant award, and will most likely qualify for other need-based financial aid.

-So once you know your SAI, it becomes a lot easier to get a realistic idea of the amount of out-of-pocket costs you’ll be expected to contribute to fill the gap between the cost of a school and financial aid you’re entitled to receive.
+Once you know your SAI, it becomes a lot easier to get a realistic idea of the amount of out-of-pocket costs you’ll be expected to contribute to fill the gap between the cost of a school and financial aid you’re entitled to receive.

 If you want to have a quick estimate of your SAI, use the Federal Student Aid Estimator for a better estimate of the SAI and eligibility for federal student aid.